hugoocoto/b/README.md

     details.

-    You should have received a copy of the GNU General Public License along with Lu.
+    You should have received a copy of the GNU General Public License along with
+    b.
 If not, see <https://www.gnu.org/licenses/>